-2) The definition asset The that as im we as su ob an Did who on income of
+2) The definition of affected asset The Applicant is concerned to ensure that the definition of "affected asset" is as certain as possible.
+This is important because it is "relevant works" being carried out to an affected asset that requires the Applicant to submit to that asset owner details and obtain approval of them.
+The amendments sought by Bond Dickinson incorporate a judgment as to whether work is likely to have an effect on the asset.
+That judgment is already included in the definition of "relevant works".
+It is unnecessary to have that judgment also included in the definition of affected asset.
 As is stated above, the Objectors have a simple starting position in respect of the assessment of whether or not a particular pipeline should be protected from the authorised development by the Protective Provisions: if there is a pipeline, it should be protected.
 That is the position that would apply in respect of, for example, the apparatus of statutory undertakers.
 The Objectors' drafting of the Protective Provisions flows directly from this simple starting position.
 The Objectors have made a major concession in response to the concerns of the Applicant that it would be too onerous for the Applicant to serve works details and obtain consent under paragraphs 4 to 7 of the Protective Provisions where a pipeline will not be affected.
 The Objectors therefore agreed that there could be some judgment as to whether or not the pipeline is actually affected by the works: hence the definition of "relevant works" in the Protective Provisions.

-This position can be clearly ascertained in the Objectors' draft Protective Provisions submitted in Annex 1 of the Objectors' Deadline 4 Response, which included definitions of "relevant pipeline" and "relevant protected crossing", being pipelines, or protected crossings, "which may be affected by relevant works", as well as "relevant works".
+Protective Provisions submitted in Annex 1 of the Objectors' Deadline 4 Response, which included definitions of "relevant pipeline" and "relevant protected crossing", being pipelines, or protected crossings, "which may be affected by relevant works", as well as "relevant works".
 Once the Objectors made this concession, the Applicant sought to further curtail the broad protection of the Objector's starting position by including a further concept of "affected asset".
 Under its drafting it is not sufficient that a pipeline "may be affected".
 It must also pass a further test set out in the definition of "affected asset".
 For example, under the Applicant's drafting the relevant works must be carried out within the easement width of an underground pipeline before that pipeline is protected.

-If works affect a pipeline then it is irrelevant to the Objectors (and the effect on safety and the continued operation of their pipelines) whether those works are carried out within the easement width or just outside it; the effect of the works will be the same.
+If works affect a pipeline then it is irrelevant to the Objectors (and the effect on safety and the continued operation of their pipelines) whether those works are carried out within the easement width or just outside it: the effect of the works will be the same.
 The Objectors have sought to assist the Examining Authority to understand the parties' positions by putting their own protective provisions (see the Objectors' Deadline 4 Submission) aside and grafting the protections they are seeking onto those proposed by the Applicant.
 It is accepted that there is a degree of repetition and reinforcement in the Objectors' definitions of "affected asset" and "relevant works" as a result.
 However the Objectors' Deadline 6 Protective Provisions are entirely consistent on this point with their Deadline 4 Submission.